siyuduan6/2021_Spring_finals/README.md

 Poverty - https://data.census.gov/cedsci/table?t=Income%20and%20Poverty&g=0100000US.860000&y=2017&tid=ACSST5Y2017.S1701

 Population & Sex & Age - https://data.census.gov/cedsci/table?t=Populations%20and%20People&g=0100000US.860000&y=2017&tid=ACSST5Y2017.S0101

-We have two python files: zip_code_crawler.py is only to display how we get zip codes by request API, and the output can be viewed in the file "zip_code_crawler1.csv";
-gv_violence_analysis.py is tp show how we did the analysis and visualized our data.

 ## Hypothesis
 Hypothesis 1: There is a positive correlation between the number of gun cases and unemployment rate.